Preclassic period in Belize

-The Preclassic or Formative Period of Belizean, Mayan, and Mesoamerican history began with the Mayan development of ceramics during 2000 BC – 900 BC, and ended with the advent of Mayan monumental inscriptions in 250 AD.
+The Preclassic or Formative period of Belizean, Maya, and Mesoamerican history began with the Maya development of ceramics during 2000 BC – 900 BC, and ended with the advent of Mayan monumental inscriptions in AD 250.

 Geography

 During the pre-Columbian era, Belize formed part of Mesoamerica.
-Traditionally, the first-order subdivisions of the latter follow cultural or political boundaries of Preclassic, Classic, or Postclassic civilisations, eg Mayans and Aztecs.
-The Mayan region of Mesoamerica is one such.
-It, in turn, is further subdivided physiographically into at least three regions, ie the Mayan Lowlands, Highlands, and Pacific.
+Traditionally, the first-order subdivisions of the latter follow cultural or political boundaries of Preclassic, Classic, or Postclassic civilisations, e.g. Mayas and Aztecs.
+The Maya Region of Mesoamerica is one such.
+It, in turn, is further subdivided physiographically into at least three regions, i.e. the Maya Lowlands, Highlands, and Pacific.
 The first of these second-order subdivisions, which fully encompassed Belize, is still further subdivided into northern, central, and southern portions, called the Northern, Central, and Southern Lowlands.
-Belizean territory north of Indian Creek ie Nim Li Punit is often included within the Central Lowlands, fully encompassing five of Belize's districts, and an upper portion of Toledo.
+Belizean territory north of Indian Creek i.e. Nim Li Punit is often included within the Central Lowlands, fully encompassing five of Belize's districts, and an upper portion of Toledo.
 Territory south of Indian Creek, including Nim Li Punit, is often placed within the Southern Lowlands, encompassing the central and lower portions of Toledo.

 Climate

-It has been suggested that a global climatic drying event may have prompted the development of ceramics, monumental structures, and farming across the Mayan region of Mesoamerica during 1200 BC – 900 BC.
+It has been suggested that a global climatic drying event may have prompted the development of ceramics, monumental structures, and farming across the Maya Region of Mesoamerica during 1200 BC – 900 BC.

 Demographics

-The ancestral homeland or urheimat of Mayan speakers, ie of Proto-Mayans, is most often located either near Soloma, in the southwestern highlands ie Sierra Cuchumatanes of Huehuetenango, Guatemala, or in the El Quiche valley, in the central lowlands of Quiché, Guatemala.
-However, details of proto-Mayan or Mayan emigration from urheimat into the rest of the Mayan region of Mesoamerica remain uncertain.
-Generally, though, it is thought that proto-Mayans remained in urheimat, with only their Mayan descendants emigrating abroad.
+The ancestral homeland or urheimat of Mayan speakers, i.e. of proto-Mayas, is most often located either near Soloma, in the southwestern highlands i.e. Sierra Cuchumatanes of Huehuetenango, Guatemala, or in the El Quiche valley, in the central lowlands of Quiché, Guatemala.
+However, details of proto-Maya or Maya emigration from urheimat into the rest of the Maya Region of Mesoamerica remain uncertain.
+Generally, though, it is thought that proto-Mayas remained in urheimat, with only their Maya descendants emigrating abroad.
 For instance, Yukatekan speakers, who are thought to have diverged from proto-Mayan speakers in circa 1900 BC, are not thought to have emigrated from urheimat until several centuries after divergence.

-The first Mayan settlers of the Lowlands are thought to have co-inhabited said region with pre-existing non-Mayan settlers, eg Palaeoindians, Xincans, Lenkans, and Tols or Jicaques.
+The first Maya settlers of the Lowlands are thought to have co-inhabited said region with pre-existing non-Maya settlers, e.g. Palaeoindians, Xincans, Lenkans, and Tols or Jicaques.
 However, details of their interactions with these pre-existing settlers remain unclear.
-In central and southern Belize, the disappearance of lithic technology around 1900 BC has been taken as evidence that Mayan settlers replaced or displaced pre-existing Palaeoindian ones.
-However, in northern Belize, particularly given Preceramic and Preclassic lithic technology at Colha, it has been suggested that Palaeoindian and Mayan settlers co-inhabited the region.
+In central and southern Belize, the disappearance of lithic technology around 1900 BC has been taken as evidence that Maya settlers replaced or displaced pre-existing Palaeoindian ones.
+However, in northern Belize, particularly given Preceramic and Preclassic lithic technology at Colha, it has been suggested that Palaeoindian and Maya settlers co-inhabited the region.